TABLE OF CONTENTS

 The marketplace makes it easy to compare plans at a glance by providing information about deductibles, copays or coinsurance rates, and out-of-pocket maximums.
 In addition, you’ll see a breakdown of costs for standard services, such as primary and specialty medical care and emergency room visits.
 For a complete picture, consider adding information about medications and preferred health care providers to check network coverage.
 Once you have confirmed your selection, you can sign up for a health insurance plan and select a start date.

-The following companies offer health insurance in Louisiana on and off the exchange.
+The following companies offer health insurance in Louisiana in the marketplace:

 The Health Insurance Marketplace isn’t the only way to enroll in coverage.
 You can also work with an independent broker, go through a comparison-shopping website, or contact insurance companies online or over the phone.
 However, once you leave the Marketplace, you won’t have access to the tax credits it provides.
 In addition to ACA-compliant health insurance plans, short-term health insurance plans and programs like the Consolidated Omnibus Budget Reconciliation Act (COBRA) let you extend existing health coverage for up to 18 months after leaving a job by paying 102% of the entire cost.